-As news reports emerge that more than 10,000 people have been arrested across the country during the past two weeks for protesting racial injustices, JCCA vehemently condemns the brutal repression of those fighting for systemic change and for the rights of our Black and Brown citizens to live and breathe.
+As news reports emerge that more than 10,000 people have been arrested across the country during the past two weeks for protesting racial injustices, JCCA vehemently condemns the brutal repression of those fighting for systemic change and for the rights of Black and Brown people to live and breathe.
 JCCA denounces the over-policing of communities of color that has resulted in demoralizing, dehumanizing damage that is inextricably intertwined with the challenges our clients face.

 A few months after the mass shooting at Charleston’s Emanuel A.M.E.
 Church in June 2015, representatives from programs throughout our agency formed JCCA’s Race Equity Committee, with a mission to examine racism within JCCA, to understand how it impacts our clients, our staff, and ourselves, to develop strategies to address racial inequities, and to advance race consciousness and racial equity within and outside of the JCCA community.

 Over the course of 2019, the Race Equity Committee developed a statement to codify our values and our commitment to our clients, our colleagues, and our communities.
 JCCA’s leadership team and board of trustees worked collaboratively with the committee to ensure that the statement reflects all of our values and goals.
 It is posted on our website at jccany.org/who-we-are/race-equity-statement/.